Sites and Supervisors: Sign in to DivLink here. Username is your email.

 Goals of Supervised Ministry

-- to develop within students an ongoing self-assessment process, utilizing self-perceptions and feedback from others, for the purpose of stimulating further growth.
+- to develop within students an ongoing self-assessment process, utilizing self-perceptions and feedback from others, for the purpose of stimulating further growth and lifelong learning.

 The Learning Covenant describes a three-way relationship between the student, supervisor/mentor, and the Office of Supervised Ministries.
 In Commonwealth and Covenant: Economics, Politics, and Theologies of Relationality (Eerdmans, 2016), Marcia Pally points out that a covenant is something like a Mobius strip in that “covenant…is a relationship of reciprocal concern, the commitment by each to give for the flourishing of the other, generously, not quid pro quo.”
 It is choosing to join together in mutual commitment, pursuits, responsibilities, concern for the other, and accepting the gift of consideration (advice, support) in return (155-157).
-Making covenant to fulfill the learning goals of supervised ministry means committing to reciprocal consideration-worthiness, reciprocal regard, and responsibility among persons–in light of inherent differences in the roles of mentor and mentee.
-See information on Learning Covenants.
+Making covenant to fulfill the learning goals of supervised ministry means committing to reciprocal consideration–worthiness, reciprocal regard, and responsibility among persons–in light of inherent differences in the roles of mentor and mentee.
+For additional information on Learning Covenants, see the Resources page.

 Sites and Supervisors

-Ministry sites and supervisors that value and help advance student learning are essential to supervised ministries and one of the most important way that Yale Divinity School partners with churches, schools, and other institutions in the theological education and formation of individuals for ministry.
-Sites participating in the internship program represent a broad range of denominations, theologies, and missions.
+Ministry sites and supervisors that value and help advance student learning are essential to supervised ministries and one of the most important ways that Yale Divinity School partners with churches, schools, and other institutions in the theological education and formation of individuals for ministry.
+Sites participating in the internship program represent a broad range of denominations, theologies, contexts, and missions.
 They include parishes, campuses, and both faith-based and secular community, government, and corporate organizations.
 While the student leads the process of exploration and selection of a ministry site, thus allowing students to create individualized internships that prepare them for the ministry they are discerning, the Office of Supervised Ministries approves all sites and supervisors, provides them initial and ongoing training and support, and periodically visits and reviews sites and supervisors to assure a high quality contextual learning experience for students.
 Interested ministry sites and supervisors may also propose themselves for review and approval by the Office of Supervised Ministries.
-See eligibility criteria.
+See eligibility criteria on the page, Hosting a Supervised Ministry Intern.

 In addition to their activities at the ministry site, student interns also participate in a weekly practicum at YDS, a collaborative learning community of student peers.
 Their instructors are experienced practitioners trained to guide small groups of interns in practical theological discussions and mutual support.
 These groups become a model for professional peer groups that students are encouraged to seek or develop to help sustain their ministries in the future.
 The purpose of practicum is to support critical, theological reflection on the nature, practice and context of ministry as experienced in the internship.
 In this setting, students gain the experience of collegial support and feedback from their peers while building a foundation for lifelong learning in ministry.
 Practicum focuses on the following core areas: theological reflection, ministry identity, vocational calling and discernment, professional competencies, the context and culture of ministry, and lifelong learning.